 In 2018, alongside the pianist Alessandro Stella, Pietro published the EP "Tutto Tango | Live in Rome" and, in 2021, "La vie en blanc", a monographic work on Erik Satie, for the Extended Place label.

 Pietro's music is regularly broadcast by the major European radio stations (BBC 3, WDR 3, Klassik Radio, Deutschlandfunk Kultur, NPO, Rás 1, Antena 2 Portugal, DR P2, Radio France, etc…) and performed in prestigious concert halls.
-Recently, a selection of his compositions for accordion and string quintet were performed at the Concertgebouw in Amsterdam.
+Recently, a selection of his compositions for accordion and string quintet were performed at the Concertgebouw in Amsterdam, the Münchner Philharmoniker and the Tonhalle Zürich.
 His "Nocturne" for accordion and string quintet is included in the album "Piazzolla Reflections" by Ksenija Sidorova released in 2021 for the label Alpha Classics.

 He has held masterclasses as a lecturer at the National University of Music in Bucharest, recorded live concerts for national TV and radio in China, Romania and Italy and each year is invited to represent his home country by Italian Embassies and Institutes of Culture around the world.

 In 2010 he won the First Prize at the International Competition of Castefidardo (virtuoso category).